 Health care assistants are a valuable member of the health care team.
 They provide for the physical, mental and social well being of clients of each day.
 Health Care Assistants provide personal care in a variety of health care settings including hospitals, assisted living and long-term care facilities, group homes, and community care programs.

 Successful applicants must meet both Northern Health’s job requirements and the admission requirements of the college they’ll attend.
-Which college you attend depends on where you live.
+Which college students attend depend on where they live.

 Goals of the HCAP program